Alex10101/tar/readme.md

     or use my Mlab account specified in './server/.env'.
           After npm i run "node ." at ./server

-    Then upload your file by POST request specified in postman file.
+    Then upload your file by POST request specified in postman file(exec_crud.postman_collection.json).
     This will add uploaded file in database with time "2019-02-15T12:31:36.846Z" You can change original filename by adding "specify" : ${new_name} in body.data By default this is '42'.